 Thirdly, try to gain a sense of when you have absorbed more than enough negative energy, as it is time to clean up.
 At least the negative energy is being picked up doing something worthwhile.

 There are meditations available to clear energies from the body, centres and aura.
 The energy can be shifted from the physical, astral, and the mental levels.
-With practice, the meditations work quicker and quicker.
+With more and more practice, the meditations work quicker and quicker.

 When someone is loving towards another person, and carries out an act of practical love, they balance negative karma, and gain positive karma.
 This can be a motivation to be involved with doing something for others.
 The most beautiful love though, is love freely given, free of desire for gain or recognition.